iholloma/crdh/_essays/v01-09-revealing-political-bias.md

 fact that Block found himself increasingly disillusioned with Johnson's administration.[^11]

-{% figure caption: "Slopegraph of percentage of major subjects depicted in Herblock cartoons, 1957--1960. *Source:* Simon Appleford, *Herblock Cartoon Database, 1946--1976.* Note the trajectory of the 'Other' category, which lags significantly behind the 'Eisenhower
+{% figure caption: "Figure 7.
+Slopegraph of percentage of major subjects depicted in Herblock cartoons, 1957--1960. *Source:* Simon Appleford, *Herblock Cartoon Database, 1946--1976.* Note the trajectory of the 'Other' category, which lags significantly behind the 'Eisenhower